Applications for the Class of 2027 are now open

 25% involved in Fine Arts

-The Office of Admissions is excited to connect with you and learn more about your college search.
+The Office of Admissions is excited to welcome you to campus and learn more about your college search.

 Associate Director for Dallas/Ft.
 Worth Recruitment